Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/network.md

 ### 2. Can ROS send messages to Unity?

 After it is confirmed that Unity can communicate with ROS, publish a message to a ROS topic to which Unity has instantiated a subscriber.

-You can confirm the connection status by checking the heads up display in your Unity Scene after entering the Play mode.
+You can confirm the connection status by checking the heads-up display in your Unity Scene after entering the Play mode.

 If an error is thrown in the `server_endpoint` console then ROS cannot connect to Unity.